nisargsuthar/RegistryForensicsCheatSheet/README.md

 # Windows Registry Forensics Cheat Sheet

+---
+Load the appropriate hives in the software of your choice and follow these conventions for this cheatsheet:

 ```
-Load the appropriate hives in the software of your choice and follow these conventions for this cheatsheet:\
-"" - Indicates the field value to look for.\
+"" - Indicates the field value to look for.
-'' - Indicates the arbitrary placeholder for identifiers.\
+'' - Indicates the arbitrary placeholder for identifiers.
-{} - Indicates the arbitrary placeholder for GUID.\
+{} - Indicates the arbitrary placeholder for GUID.
 () - Extra relevant information.
 ```
+---

 Control Set:\
 &emsp;System > Select > "Current"